tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 Notes:

 EC2 Instance Savings Plans reduce your EC2 instance costs when you make an hourly spend commitment to an instance family and Region for a 1-year or 3-year term.

+Reserved Instances require a commitment of either 1 year or 3 years.
+The 3-year option offers a larger discount.

 __What is the difference between EC2 Savings Plan and Reserved Instances (RIs)?__